-Alabama Public Policy Graduate Programs & Public Policy Grad Schools
+Best Alabama PhD or Master's in Public Policy Graduate Programs

 Public policy graduate programs aim to prepare students to guide government and nonprofit organizations through quantitative analysis and legal expertise.
 To support this goal, programs dedicate time to building skills like data analysis, statistics, and research techniques.
 Further, they might teach students to apply this knowledge to perform studies on the impact of political and legislative decisions on different communities, interests, and social groups.
 Courses may also discuss the ethical implications of those research findings, and examine how public administration, nonprofits, and legislators might put those findings into action.